 In February of this year, Brightergy Solar Solutions came home to the St. Louis County city where we were founded in 2003– Webster Groves.
 The leased office space is in an old brick building almost at the corner of Big Bend and Laclede Station Road.
 Our new offices were formerly the home of Dan Dee Shutters, a longtime fixture in the Webster Groves business district.

 The first floor space has been fully renovated with black and gray modern furnishings.
 There is plenty of space to accommodate our planned growth.
 We can even set up an internet connection for the required speeds from ISPs like rise broadband or elsewhere.
 There’s ample space for the wiring and routers, so getting it up and running should not be a problem.
 The basement however, tells a completely different story.
 Rickety stairs, stone walls, damp floors and a couple of secret rooms reveal the true age of the building – something just shy of ancient!
-It looked like significant work for some Harrisburg Water Damage Restoration experts (or any others, really) to be able to rid the basement of the dampness, all the hidden mold/mildew and whatnot, and make it functional and efficient.
+It looks like significant work for some Harrisburg Water Damage Restoration experts (or any others, really) to be able to rid the basement of the dampness, all the hidden mold/mildew and whatnot, and make it functional and efficient.
 The striking difference between the old and the new made me think about the sustainability of our new space – certainly the functionality had been sustained over time, but what about the space itself was thought through sustainably in the renovation and its operation today?